FrankNPC/steplogs-logging-examples/steplogs-logging-agent/README.md

 > steplogs.logging.agent.host-id=3600000 #optional. after the time, it won't retry files. [the client retries the file if session or file exceptions or errors occur.]

 > steplogs.logging.agent.host-id=60000 #optional. after the time, the file to wait for new data writes will be removed from the queue.
-[The file watcher will always watch for the new data.]
+[There is a hourly/30 seconds and pre-shutdown scan to catch changes after it]